2018 Hyundai i30 N: Korea's Golf GTI rival revealed

 And for those wondering why Hyundai's new performance division is named N, the letter represents the Korean automaker's Namyang R&D center located in Hwaseong, Korea.
 It's also a tribute to the Nürburgring where much of the development of N models will take place.

 The i30 N will be shown to the public for the first time at September’s 2017 Frankfurt auto show.
-For more coverage, head to our dedicated hub.
+For more coverage on the show, head to our dedicated hub.

 Email This Page